thegeek-sys/Vault/Class/Cybersecurity/Introduction.md

 - mixing → the intertwining of transactions, information, or communications in a way that cannot be traces back to that person
 - proxies → trusted agents that are willing to engage in actions for an individual in a way that cannot be traced back to that person
 - pseudonym → fictional identities that cha fill in for real identities in communications and transaction, but are otherwise known only to a trusted entity

+---
+## Attack surfaces
+The **attack surfaces** are the reachable and exploitable vulnerabilities in a system
+### Categories
+#### Network attack surface
+Involves vulnerabilities over an enterprise network, wide-area network, or the Internet.
+Included in this category are network protocol vulnerabilities, such as those used for a dos attack, disruption of communications links, and various forms of intruder attacks
+#### Software attack surface
+Involves vulnerabilities in application, utility, or operating system code.
+Particular focus is Web server software
+#### Human attack surface
+Involves vulnerabilities created by personnel or outsiders, such as social engineering, human error, and trusted insider

+---
+##  Computer security strategy
+### Security policy
+Formal statement of rules and practices that specify or regulate how a system or organization provides security services to protect sensitive and critical system resources

+### Security implementation
+Involves four complementary courses of action:
+- prevention
+- detection
+- response
+- recovery

+### Assurance
+Encompassing both system design and system implementation, assurance is an attribute of an information system that provides grounds for having confidence that the system operates such that the system’s security policy is enforced

+### Evaluation
+Process of examining a computer product or system with respect to certain criteria.
+Involves testing and may also involve formal analytic or mathematical techniques